carbon-language/carbon-lang/llvm/docs/CommandGuide/FileCheck.rst

  Show the version number of this program.

+.. option:: -v

+  Print directive pattern matches.

+.. option:: -vv

+  Print information helpful in diagnosing internal FileCheck issues, such as discarded overlapping ``CHECK-DAG:`` matches, implicit EOF pattern matches, and ``CHECK-NOT:`` patterns that do not have matches.
+Implies ``-v``.

 .. option:: --allow-deprecated-dag-overlap

   Enable overlapping among matches in a group of consecutive ``CHECK-DAG:``